leejoonli/code-every-day/log.md

 ## Thoughts

 Learned about using `new` and `delete` and some best practices when using pointers in C++.  `new` seems like the C++ way of using `malloc()` since it uses memory from the heap and `delete` is basically the same thing as using `free()`.
 The initialization of using memory on the heap is less syntactic in C++.
 As for the best practices when using pointers, that was interesting since one best practice is to initialize the pointer back to `nullptr` after using `delete` and for multiple pointers pointing to the same address you use the slave pointers instead of the master pointer.

+# Day 228 (12/7/2022)

+## C++

+Practiced in C++.

+## Thoughts

+Learned about excpetions and `std::nothrow`, null pointer safety, and avoiding memory leaks when using pointers.
+Introduced the `try {} catch {}` block and using `exception& ex`.
+I can then use `ex.what()` (built in method I assume) to show the exception.
+Another way to checl null pointers would be using `nothrow` like `int *temp = new(nothrow) int[1000000000];`.
+This will ensure that the program runs until it can't allocate data anymore and then it will enter the null pointer check code block.
+Null pointer safety was in essence review.
+Avoiding memory leaks when using pointers was kind of review as well.
+The video gave examples of memory leaks like initializing a pointer variable to another allocated memory slot after it as alread been initialized.